-This megastructure will be the heart of the FIA ETCR paddock.
+This megastructure is the heart of the FIA ETCR paddock.
 Cars will head to the Energy Station to re-charge after each session while fans gather round to watch.
-The hydrogen generators can bring the cars from 10% to 90% charge in just under an hour, so they will be ready to do battle again in no time.
+The hydrogen generators can bring the cars from 10% to 90% charge in just under an hour, so they are ready to do battle again in no time.

 FIA ETCR – eTouring Car World Cup (formerly PURE ETCR) is a racing series dedicated to fully electric touring cars.
 The cars that compete in FIA ETCR are the most powerful touring cars ever built, derived from standard production models that have been engineered with electric powertrains.

 The second season of the championship will once again feature the Hyundai Veloster N ETCR going door-to-door in FIA ETCR’s unique racing format.
 Each manufacturer fields four drivers who share two cars, rotating based on their Pools selection.